Information for International Applicants

 You can work as an assistant nurse if …

-• you applied for the recognition of your Bachelor of Nursing by German authorities (e. g. „LaGeSo Berlin“) and received a notice of deficiency saying that you have to take an adaptation course („Anpassungskurs„)
+• you applied for the recognition of your Bachelor of Nursing by German authorities (e. g. „LaGeSo Berlin“) and received a notice of deficiency which says that you have to take an adaptation course („Anpassungskurs“).
+In this case, please apply for our Anpassungskurs which includes school lessons and a job as an assistant nurse in one of our hospitals.

-• you didn’t achieve a Bachelor of Nursing in your home country, but did some other kind of training as a nurse and received the recognition as „Gesundheits- und Krankenpflegehelfer“ or „Pflegefachassistent:in“ by German authorities (e. g. „LaGeSo Berlin“)
+• you didn’t achieve a Bachelor of Nursing in your home country, but did some other kind of professional training as a nurse and received the recognition as „Gesundheits- und Krankenpflegehelfer“ or „Pflegefachassistent*in“ by German authorities (e. g. „LaGeSo Berlin“).
+In this case, apply via our job ads for Pflegefachassistent*innen and include your recognition certificate and an official German language skills certificate level B2 or higher.

 Nurse or Nursing Assistant in training